wuzhenyusjtu/Curved-Triangle/README.md

 # Curved-Triangle
 The algorithm is given by Dr. George Allen at Siemens PLM Software.<br />
-The work is done by Xiaoying Zhang at Shanghai Jiao Tong University and Zhenyu Wu at Ohio State University.
+The work is done by Xiaoying Zhang & Zhenyu Wu at Shanghai Jiao Tong University From June 2014 to Feb 2015. <br />